MarwanBHL/edi/account_invoice_import_invoice2data/README.rst

 Go to the form view of the supplier and configure it with the following parameters:

-* the *VAT* is set (the VAT number is used by default when searching the supplier in the Odoo partner database)
+* the **VAT** is set (the VAT number is used by default when searching the supplier in the Odoo partner database)
-* in the *Invoicing* tab, create an *Invoice Import Configuration*.
+* in the **Invoicing** tab, create an **Invoice Import Configuration**.

 For the PDF invoice of your supplier that don't have an embedded XML file, you will have to create a `template file <https://github.com/invoice-x/invoice2data/tree/master/src/invoice2data/extract/templates>`_ in YAML format in the invoice2data Python library.
-It is quite easy to do ; if you are familiar with `regexp <https://docs.python.org/3/library/re.html>`_, it should not take more than 10 minutes for each supplier.
+It is quite easy to do; if you are familiar with `regexp <https://docs.python.org/3/library/re.html>`_, it should not take more than 10 minutes for each supplier.

 Here are some hints to help you add a template for your supplier: